The stakes are high when you’re investing significant capital, resources, and time into an outsourced software development project.

-- The easiest way to find software development companies is the Google Search results.
+- Use Google to search for software development companies.
 Both paid and organic results can be helpful.
-From their web pages you can get information on software development services, various industries they worked with, their previous clients and how the software house works.
+From individual company websites you can get information on their software development services, industries they work with, their previous clients and their work processes.

-- Browse software development companies listings.
+- Browse software development review and rankings websites.
 One of the most popular of them is Clutch.
-You can range the search results regarding location, minimal project size, average hourly rate, industry focus, and more.
+You can view the search results by location, minimum project size, average hourly rate, industry focus, and more.

-PRO TIP: Try to go to smaller firms with a good experience rather than large firms who have multiple layers of management, which leaves a lot of room for miscommunication and unnecessary overhead.
+PRO TIP: Large firms often have multiple layers of management, which can leave a lot of room for miscommunication and unnecessary overhead.
 Smaller firms often avoid these issues.

 3. Check their portfolio and experience in your domain

-- It allows you to see if they have done something similar to what you require.
+- It allows you to see if the software company has done something similar to what you require.

 - It gauges the level of experience the company has.